Because the Internet: Promotion

 On January 11, 2012, Gambino announced he would be releasing a new mixtape soon.
 The mixtape Royalty was released on July 4, 2012, to positive critical reception.
 The mixtape featured guest appearances by Nipsey Hussle, Schoolboy Q, Ab-Soul, Danny Brown, Tina Fey, Chance the Rapper, Beck, Ghostface Killah and RZA, among others.

 On July 23, 2013, Gambino released a promotional single named "Centipede".
 The song opens with Gambino singing a cappella before "giving way to a spacey beat built around a chunky piano riff" and Gambino's confident rap delivery.
 The outro of "Centipede" samples a part from an online mini-documentary about and featuring Charles Hamilton, "Behind the Lava Lamp".
 On August 15, 2013, Gambino released a short film, Clapping for the Wrong Reasons.
 In the film Gambino previews new music and it features cameo appearances by producer Flying Lotus, actor Danielle Fishel, porn star Abella Anderson, and fellow rappers Trinidad James and Chance the Rapper.

 On October 25, 2013, in an interview with Power 105, Gambino stated he wanted to have a "dope roll out" for the album, which he said would also include a film.
 Later that week, he told XXL that the album would also come with a screenplay.
 On December 6, 2013, Gambino released a 72-page screenplay designed to sync up with the album.
 It was revealed on the website becausetheinter.net.
 The screenplay, which is light on dialogue and involves stage directions that are written out Internet-speak and emojis, was accompanied by short, silent clips from Clapping for the Wrong Reasons, and songs from the album were included to be played as the story unfolds.
 The central character, The Boy, lives in a mansion and spends his days tweeting at celebrities and posting videos to WorldStarHipHop.
-Everywhere The Boy goes, he sees the words "Roscoe's Wetsuit."
-Eventually, he's forced to sell drugs.
+Everywhere The Boy goes, he sees the words "Roscoe's Wetsuit".
+Eventually, he is forced to sell drugs.
 Gambino prefaces the screenplay with a notice indicating that Clapping for the Wrong Reasons is considered a prelude, intending it to be viewed before reading the screenplay.

 On January 7, 2014, Gambino used a video chat with Abella Anderson to announce The Deep Web tour.
 The tour featured 22 concerts and ran from February 27, through May 3, 2014.